The Little Oregon Program that Pays Big for Farms and Fish

 Our hard work in protecting strongholds has yielded results across four nations, the international dateline and the great blue arc of the North Pacific.
-From the vastness of the 1.2 million-acre Shantar Islands National Park in the Russian Far East to the 7,000-acre Hoh River Trust, which we helped build on one of Washington’s beloved streams, each win expands the stronghold network designed to protect the future of Pacific salmon.
-We continue to stand shoulder to shoulder with local conservation groups around the North Pacific, strengthening stewardship on the region’s best salmon rivers.
+From the millions of acres safeguarded in Western Alaska’s Bristol Bay and Yukon-Kuskokwim watersheds to the 7,000-acre Hoh River Trust, which we helped build on one of Washington’s beloved salmon and steelhead rivers, each win strengthens the salmon stronghold network.
+We continue to stand shoulder to shoulder with local conservation partners around the North Pacific, strengthening stewardship on the region’s wildest salmon rivers.

-With our partners, 7.7 million acres of habitat have been protected and 89 rivers have been prioritized for wild fish management.
+With our partners, 35.7 million acres of habitat have been protected in parks, protected areas and land designations and 89 rivers have been prioritized for wild fish management.

 Explore the stories below to learn more about Wild Salmon Center’s latest accomplishments.